 FY2011: Purchase Smartboard technology to enhance the learning experience for patrons so that they can see real-time/live websites, video conference etc.

 FY2011-2013: Explore technology/software to enable library to expand instructional classes by providing web based programs to the community.

+Approved by the Library Board of Trustees September 20, 2010